Stephen Hasner | Truck Accidents | June 27, 2018

 - Know blind spots – Commercial trucks have substantial blind spots, commonly referred to as “no-zones.”
 These blind spots exist on both sides of a trailer, behind the truck, on the passenger side of the cab, and more.
 Try to avoid these zones as much as possible and if you must pass a truck, do so without lingering in a blind spot.

 - Notice signs of erratic driving – Commercial truck drivers can make mistakes and poor decisions like anyone else.
 Truck drivers may be impaired, overly fatigued, distracted, or aggressive.
 If you notice any unusual behavior from a truck driver – such as tailgating, speeding, or swerving – stay as far away from that truck as possible.
 It could be a sign that the driver is engaging in negligent behavior that can easily result in a serious crash.

-Contact a Savannah Truck Accident Law Firm if You or Your Child has been Injured
+Contact a Savannah Truck Accident Law Firm at Hasner Law PC If You or Your Child Has Been Injured

 The legal team at Hasner Law knows how devastating truck accidents can be and we have seen the effect of severe injuries on our clients.
 We understand that the time after a crash can be stressful, so we are ready to get to work on legal claims so that you do not have to have any additional worries.